tgdev/generator-inuit/README.md

 ### Sass module sub-generator

 ```
-$ yo inuit:sassmod "module-name"
+yo inuit:sassmod "module-name"
 ```

 #### How it works
-- Creates partial sass file in css/src/modules/[module-name]
+- Creates partial sass file in css/src/modules/_[module-name].scss
 - Adds @import "src/modules/[module-name]"; into style.scss

 *Note: you will be prompted by the sub-generator to overwrite style.scss with the new changes.
-Please choose yes and then enter.
+Please choose yes and then enter.*

 ## Yeoman Info